 - Avoid traveling to high altitudes.

-- Get a yearly flu vaccine, as well as other vaccines, such as the pneumonia vaccine.
+- Get a yearly flu vaccine, as well as other vaccines, such as the pneumonia vaccine, and the COVID vaccine.

 - If you smoke, stop.